deltachat/deltachat-pages/es/help.md

 ### ¿Qué son las listas de difusión y cómo puedo usarlas?

-- With a Broadcast List you can send a message to many recipients at once; when they reply to you, you get the reply in your direct 1:1 chat with them.
-The recipients can't see each other.
+With a Broadcast List you can send a message to many recipients at once;
-- Technically, it is an E-Mail with many recipients in BCC.
-- You can turn on the feature in the "experimental features" section in the advanced settings.
-Then you can create a Broadcast List from the "New Chat" dialog.
-- In case you are using more than one device, Broadcast Lists are currently not synced between them.
-- Messages sent to broadcast lists are not encrypted.
-Encryption would break anonymity, because then all recipients would know who else received it (Sending individual mails to everyone would be worse for rate limit and network consumption reason).
+the recipients cannot reply in that list.
+Broadcast lists are still highly experimental and will very probably be replaced by something else, stay tuned :)

 ### ¿Cómo puedo compartir mi ubicación con mis compañeros de chat?